skywind3000/asynctasks.vim/README.md

 ## Introduction

 As vim 8.0 released in 2017, we have got many wonderful plugins like: LSP, DAP and  asynchronous linters.
-Even things like [vimspector](https://github.com/puremourning/vimspector) which could only been imagined in emacs now exist in vim's community.
+Even things like [vimspector](https://github.com/puremourning/vimspector) which could only been imagined in emacs in the past, now become reality in vim.

 But vim is still lack of an elegent system to build/run your project.
 A lot of people are still dealing with building/running tasks in such a primitive and flaky way.
 Therefor, I decide to create this plugin and introduce vscode's task like machanisms to vim.